Irreducible lattices fibring over the circle: Lattices in symmetric spaces and Salvetti complexes

-Rather than reproduce the proof we briefly sketch the construction.
+Rather than reproduce the proof, we briefly sketch the construction.
 Given the $3$-regular tree $\calt_3$ we replace every edge with a pair of edges labelled $a$ and orient them in a compatible way.
-We replace every vertex with an oriented $3$-cycle and label each edge of this $3$-cycle with $b$ (see \Cref{fig:3val-4val}).
+We replace every vertex with an oriented $3$-cycle with each edge labelled $b$ (see \Cref{fig:3val-4val}).
 The resulting graph $\calg$ is $4$-valent and any group action on $\calt_3$ gives an action on $\calg$ that is label preserving and preserves the orientation of $a$ edges.
 The universal cover of $\calg$ is the $4$-regular tree $\calt_4$ so we may lift $\Gamma$ to a new group $\widetilde \Gamma$ which is an extension of $\Gamma$ by $\pi_1\calg=F_\infty$.
 Our new group $\widetilde \Gamma$ clearly preserves the labelling of $\calt_4$ and the orientation of $a$-edges.
-To see that $\widetilde \Gamma$ is an irreducible lattice in $H\times T_4$ note that the projection to $H$ remains unchanged and that the set of elements acting non-trivially in a vertex stabiliser of the action on $\calt_3$ and $\calt_4$ is infinite (so both projections are non-discrete).
+To see that $\widetilde \Gamma$ is an irreducible lattice in $H\times T_4$ note that the projection $\widetilde\Gamma\to H$ is the composition $\widetilde \Gamma\onto \Gamma \to H$ and that the set of elements acting non-trivially in a vertex stabiliser of the action on $\calt_3$ and $\calt_4$ is infinite (so both projections are non-discrete).

-\begin{lemma} If $\Gamma$ is virtually torsion-free, then so is $\widetilde\Gamma$. \end{lemma} \begin{proof} This follows from the short exact sequence in \Cref{prop.3val-4val}\ref{prop.3val-4val.ses}. \end{proof}
+\begin{lemma} If $\Gamma$ is (virtually) torsion-free, then so is $\widetilde\Gamma$. \end{lemma} \begin{proof} This follows from the short exact sequence in \Cref{prop.3val-4val}\eqref{prop.3val-4val.ses}. \end{proof}